 I’ll be so famous people will completely forget about that other Marilyn.
 Just wait and see.

 Update: We now think this is Playboy model Marilyn Waltz.
 The look is right, the time is right, and the name is close.
 She was probably trying out a pseudonym to dissociate herself from her centerfold appearances, which spanned February 1954 to April 1955.
-We're 95% on this.
+Or this shot predated those appearances and she used a new name for her nude modeling.
+Either way, we're 95% on her identity.

 Aww, we can’t believe how big she’s gotten.